Embassy of Brazil, London

 The Embassy of Brazil in London is the diplomatic mission of Brazil in the United Kingdom.
+It is located at 14-16 Cockspur Street, close to Trafalgar Square.
+The Grade II listed building dates from 1906: it was designed by Arthur Bolton, originally as the headquarters of the Hamburg America Line.

+Ancillary buildings

-The Brazilian ambassador's residence is located in a separate building at 54 Mount Street, Mayfair, as is the Consular section which is at 3-4 Vere Street, Marylebone.
-Brazil also maintain an Office of the Naval Adviser at 170 Upper Richmond Road, Putney and an Office of the Air Adviser/Brazil Aeronautical Commission In Europe at 16 Great James Street, Bloomsbury.
+The residence that the Brazilian ambassador occupies is located in a separate building at 54 Mount Street, Mayfair, as is the Consular section which is at 3-4 Vere Street, Marylebone.
+Brazil also maintain an Office of the Naval Adviser at 170 Upper Richmond Road, Putney and an Office of the Air Adviser/Brazil Aeronautical Commission in Europe at 16 Great James Street, Bloomsbury.

+Previous locations

 The Embassy moved to its current location in Cockspur Street in 2011, from Green Street, Mayfair.

+From 1917 to 1920 the Embassy was located at 51 Upper Brook Street, Mayfair, then at 19 Upper Brook Street 1921–40.